Erbology

 We love it served as a main meal, with our crackers or some rice or naan.
 However, you can also eat it as a snack, as is often the case in India.

 However, it also makes fantastic sharing food.
 Make our dal alongside a couple of other gently spiced curries and serve at the table, surrounded by friends.
-Enjoy the comforting texture and flavor and how it combines with the other dishes.
+Enjoy the comforting texture and flavour and how it combines with the other dishes.
 Cool it with yoghurt, or spice it up with chilli oil.
-Play with flavor.
+Play with flavour.

 After all, if there ever were any dish perfectly suited to care, nourishment and enjoyment, it’s dal.